alwa17/WEDE5020/README.md

 •	The contact us page:
 This page will have contact details of the heads of the organization and social media handles of the organization.

+IMPROVEMENTS FROM PART 1

+Navigation bar centered.
+More information added to the website.
+The logo has shifted to the far right to make it easy for responsive design.